Resveratrol

 11 obese healthy men (very small).

 Resveratrol modestly affected metabolic parameters — reduced sleeping metabolic rate, improved mitochondrial function, lowered HOMA-IR, reduced triglycerides and inflammatory markers.
-CRITICAL CAVEAT: very small trial (n=11); the dramatic 'caloric restriction mimetic' framing rests on limited human data.
-Subsequent larger trials have been MIXED.
+Critical caveat: very small trial (n=11); the dramatic 'caloric restriction mimetic' framing rests on limited human data.
+Subsequent larger trials have been mixed.

 2

-Resveratrol for T2DM — Meta-Analysis
+Resveratrol for T2DM — Evidence Synthesis

-Pooled across 11 T2DM RCTs.
+Pooled across 11 T2DM clinical trials.

 Modest reductions in fasting glucose, HbA1c, insulin resistance, systolic BP.
 Effect sizes modest.
 Note: T2DM management uses metformin, GLP-1 agonists, SGLT-2 inhibitors as evidence-based first-line — resveratrol adjunctive at most.